 Institute for Korean Studies

-Minhye Kim is the Program Coordinator for the GW Institute for Korean Studies, where she plans and executes events and programs.
+Minhye Kim is the Program Coordinator for the GW Institute for Korean Studies.
+Minhye coordinates logistics and communications for GWIKS events and programs.
 Also, she manages day to day operations and administrations of the Institute.
 Before joining the George Washington University, She worked at Samsung C&T as a Business Development Senior Associate.
 She is currently pursuing her MBA at the George Washington University.